ContentGraz/OER/business-strategy-1.md

 **Topic:**

-**Teaser:**

-**Context:**

-Read time: 7 minutes
-What exactly is strategy?
+**Teaser:** What exactly is strategy?
 Why do we need it?
 How do we create a successful business strategy?
 And why do some say strategy is dead?
+Dieter Rappold explained, why and how business strategy has totally changed in the digital space.
+The new landscapes of digital business strategy are the playground for relevant content strategies.

+---

+**Context:**

+Content strategy and business strategy are mutually dependent.
+Content strategies support business strategies, business in the digital space requires a strategic approach to all facets of content.
+For understanding the operating space of their discipline content strategists need to understand what business strategy means today.
+Dieter Rappold explained it with the perspective of a reflecting digital entrepreneur.

+---

 Let’s talk about business.
 Have you ever asked yourself “Why the hack are they so damn successful?!”
 Here’s the answer: Cause they got a great strategy - and are even better at executing.
 Oh, wait, let me just add this by the way: Strategy is dead.
 But without a strategy no business will be successful.
 Okay, before you get even more confused let’s get started!
 What is a strategy? #